Donald Trump punches CNN in a juvenile tweet

 On Sunday morning the president's personal Twitter account, which has 33 million followers, posted a 28-second video of a WWE broadcast.
 The video was edited to show Trump beating up a man with a CNN logo on his face.

-A short time later, the official @POTUS Twitter account retweeted Trump's tweet to its 19 million followers.
+A short time later, the official @POTUS account retweeted Trump's tweet to its 19 million followers.

 It was another escalation in Trump's ongoing war against the news media -- and against CNN in particular.